All-About-Berlin/reddit-bot/README.md

 # /r/berlin bot

+Reddit bot for /r/berlin.
 This bot provides helpful answers to common questions and directs users to the sticky thread.
+Currently deactivated.

 ## Setup